 The WA Cares Fund is a new program that gives working Washingtonians access to long-term care coverage when they need it.
-Workers contribute 0.58% of each paycheck during their working years to be able to access a \$36,500 lifetime benefit (adjusted annually for inflation) that can help pay for long-term care services when needed.
+Workers contribute 0.58% of each paycheck during their working years to be able to access a benefit to help pay for long-term care services when needed.
+The lifetime benefit amount starts at \$36,500 and will grow over time with inflation.

-Workers begin contributing to WA Cares on July 1, 2023 and benefits become available July 1, 2026.
+Workers began contributing to WA Cares on July 1, 2023, and benefits become available July 1, 2026.
 In order to use your benefit, you must meet a contribution requirement as well as a care need requirement.
+Learn more about how the program works.